SoulPictures/rx5808-pro-diversity/README.md

+Fork from Sheaivey, Reduced to RaceBand Channels only for easier head on operation

 #Introduction
 The main goal of this project is to add diversity to an already amazing feature set.
 Please see the following video for a quick intro of the project.